 About Me

-Hi, I’m Natasha — founder of Niche Therapy and a qualified, registered psychotherapist.
+Hi, I’m Natasha — founder of Niche Therapy and a qualified, registered, integrative, bilingual, psychotherapist.

 This is a space for conscious evolution.